aveklan/smart-parking/README.md

 ### 1. Introduction

-The problem that this IoT project aims to cope with is the difficulty of finding available parking spaces in crowded areas.
+Finding parking spots in traditional parking lots can be slow and annoying, often causing you to waste time and making traffic worse.
 Traditional parking areas can be time-consuming and frustrating, often resulting in wasted time and increased traffic congestion.
 Smart parking tunnel solution uses sensors to detect available spaces and communicates that information to a web app.
 In this way, drivers can quickly and easily locate available parking spots.
 With the ability to access the data through a web app, drivers can plan their parking before they arrive, saving time and reducing stress.
 The use of IoT technology in this project provides a more efficient and user-friendly solution to a common problem.

 ### 2. Prototype design